RikkiGibson/DreamPotato/README.md

 - L - B
 - I - Mode
 - J - Sleep
-- Insert - Insert/Eject VMU (experimental--simulates connecting to Dreamcast)
+- Insert - Dock/Eject VMU to Dreamcast controller
-    - You can also hold the Sleep button for 1 second to toggle inserting/ejecting the VMU.
+    - You can also hold the Sleep button for 1 second to toggle docking/ejecting the VMU.
 - F5 - Save State
 - F8 - Load State
 - F10 - Pause/Resume